Chocolate Brownies

 Directions

-2. Mix Butter & Sugar In a medium bowl, whisk the melted butter and sugar together for about 1 minute.
+2. Mix Butter & Sugar In a medium bowl, whisk the melted butter and sugar together.

 4. Sift in Dry Ingredients Sift in the cocoa powder, flour, and salt.
 Gently fold the dry ingredients into the wet until just combined.
 Do not overmix, or the brownies will become tough.